Span That World: The DF Web

 Do you ant to know more about what’s going on with DFs?

-Then YOU should come to Scottish Thing 2014!
+Then YOU should come to Midlands Thing 2014!

 ‘Things’ are DFs business events.
 They happen three times a year in various regions of the country.
 Things are a chance for us to discuss what’s going on with DFs, keep things running smoothly, MAKE STUFF HAPPEN, get excited and enthused about the District Fellows movement!

-You don’t have to be from Scotland to attend Scottish Thing, DFs from all over the country are welcome to come to debate, discuss and deliberate.
+You don’t have to be from the Midlands to attend Midlands Thing, DFs from all over the country are welcome to come to debate, discuss and deliberate.